gramexrecipes/gramex-ml-workshop/README.md

 4. `debug:` holds the debug settings

 ## URL mapping
+In order to provide our app with access to the data, we need to create a URL that sends data to the app.
 The `url:` section maps URLs to content.
 Here is an example:
 ```
 url: